Johannes Benzing: Life

 Together with his fellow professors Georg Buddruss and Helmut Humbach, he arranged interdisciplinary seminars on Central Asian languages, e.g. Pamir languages, Tajik, Khotanese and Tokharian.
 It was also Benzing who took the initiative to establish Iranistics as an academic discipline at Mainz.

 Benzing always dealt with the written word in a highly economic way and communicated many of his boldest – and perhaps most fruitful – ideas in oral discussions only, without ever committing them to paper.
 After the long mobile phases of his life, he did not want to leave Mainz, which meant that he never attended conferences and congresses.
 On the other hand, he permanently welcomed visiting scholars from all parts of the world, generously sharing his wide knowledge and deep insights with them.

 On 31 March 1981 Benzing retired from his position at the University of Mainz.
 Soon after the retirement, he and his wife Käte left Mainz and settled in the borough of Erdmannsweiler in Königsfeld im Schwarzwald, close to their birthplace in the Black Forest.
-In March 1998, they moved to Bovenden to stay with their daughter, Professor Brigitta Benzing-Wolde Georgis, and her husband, Dr. Kahsai Wolde Georgis.
+In March 1998, they moved to Bovenden to stay with their daughter, the ethnologist, social anthropologist and Africanist, professor Brigitta Benzing-Wolde Georgis (1941-2023), and her husband, Dr. Kahsai Wolde Georgis.